Property QT of relatively hierarchically hyperbolic groups: Introduction

-In this paper, we give a sufficient condition for relative HHGs to have property (QT).
-Our result unifies and generalizes those of \cite{BBF21}, \cite{HP22}, and \cite{HNY21} and produces new examples with property (QT).
-Furthermore, we provide a sufficient condition for the existence of a quasi-median (QT) embedding in the sense of \cite{HP22}.
-Since this paper first appeared, the existence of a quasi-median (QT) embedding has been used to prove the existence of globally stable cylinders by Petyt, Spriano, and Zalloum \cite{PSZ25}.
-For background on relative HHGs, we refer the reader to Section \ref{def2}.
+In this paper, we provide a sufficient condition for relative HHGs to have property QT, which reproves those of \cite{BBF21}, \cite{HP22}, and \cite{HNY25} mentioned above.
+We also give a sufficient condition for the existence of a quasi-median QT embedding in the sense of \cite{HP22}.
+This stronger property can be used to prove the existence of globally stable cylinders (see \cite{PSZ25}), which connects to a long-standing question of Rips and Sela \cite{RS95} about canonical representatives of elements in hyperbolic groups.
+The following is a collection of applications from Section \ref{sec_apps}.
+These results are new except for mapping class groups.